joicequeiroz/joice-queiroz/README.md

   * Create a categories
   * Search all categories
   * Search a categories
+  * Get categories by name
+  * Get categories with TV in the name
   * Update a categories
   * Delete a categories
 * **Utilities**